Abhayparashar31/IMDB_Movie_Recommender_System_With_Sentiment_Analysis/README.md

 ------------ | -------------
 20 June 2022 | Added New Fonts, Gifs, and Changed Look of webpage 02 June 2022 | Solved The Issue of Empty List Whenever APIs Doesn't have data for the movie.
-25 May  2022 | Added `Did You Know` Feature For The Web App Contaning Interesting Facts About Movie Using Web Scraping.
+25 May  2022 | Added `Did You Know` Feature For The Web App Contaning Interesting Facts About Movies Using Web Scraping.
 20 Apr  2022 | Build a NLP Model in IMDB 50k Dataset To Perform Sentiment Analysis On Movie Reviews.
 12 Apr  2022 | Scraped Recommended Movies Reviews To Showcase Top Reviews On The Web Page.
 25 Mar  2022 | Used Cleaned Data To Recommende Movies Using Cosine Similarity.